DEC Rainbow

 • Connect the anodes of 2 x 1N914 diodes to RX50-End pin 16 (/Motor On)

-• Connect the anode of one of the diodes to PC-End pin 10 (/Motor On A)
+• Connect the cathode of one of the diodes to PC-End pin 10 (/Motor On A)

-• Connect the anode of the other diode to PC-End pin 16 (/Motor On B)
+• Connect the cathode of the other diode to PC-End pin 16 (/Motor On B)

-The RX50 ignores the “side select” input pin.
+• The RX50 ignores the “side select” input pin.
 So if you try to read from the RX50 as a double-sided drive, you will always get data from Side 0 no matter which side of the disk you are intending to read.
-Similarly, if you try to write out a double-sided disk using an RX50 drive, data destined for either side will always end up on Side 0.
+Also, as mentioned above, the TRK 0 output pin will never go active (low).
+Similarly, if you try to write out a double-sided disk using an RX50 drive, data destined for either side will always end up on Side 0

 Formatting a blank disk